JesseTG/CorundumGames.github.io/index.md

 ---
 layout: page
-title: Hello World!
+title: Corundum Games
-tagline: Supporting tagline
+tagline: We are the diamond in the rough
 ---
 {% include JB/setup %}